-Big picture is very important for derivatives.
-Things get much easier if you know the directions of underlying and the instrument prices, as well as long or short sides outcomes.
+The big picture is very important for derivatives.
+Things get much easier if you know the directions of underlying and the instrument prices, as well as long or short-side outcomes.

 The problem with derivatives problems (especially swaps) is that they can take a long time to get through.
 Once you get the answers correctly, try pushing yourself to complete each question a bit faster.

-If you have trouble understanding the concepts with the CFAI text book, both Schweser and Wiley are helpful in pounding the concepts into your head.
-You can check out this page for the pros and cons of review course providers.
+If you have trouble understanding the concepts with the CFAI textbook, Kaplan Schweser is helpful in pounding the concepts into your head.
+You can check out this page about the best CFA review courses for the pros and cons of review course providers.

-For general knowledge in this topic, you may want to get Derivatives bible known as Option, Future and other Derivatives by John Hull.
+For general knowledge on this topic, you may want to get the Derivatives bible known as Option, Future and other Derivatives by John Hull.
 This is a popular reference book among college students and options traders.

-Derivatives are scary and certainly look like the most complicated section at first, but they are easy to deal.
+Derivatives are scary and certainly look like the most complicated section at first, but they are easy to deal with.
 Remember this:

-Derivatives is one of those you know it or not areas, there’s no grey.
-Once you got it, it is solid points for you.
+Derivatives are one of those “you know it or not areas”–there are no grey areas.
+Once you get it, it is solid.